andyearnshaw/Intl.js/README.md

    Server-side JavaScript environments will (hopefully) soon support Intl.Collator, and we can't really expect client environments to download this data.

 ## Compatibility
 Intl.js is designed to be compatible with ECMAScript 3.1 environments in order to follow the specification as closely as possible.
 However, some consideration is given to legacy (ES3) environments, and the goal of this project is to at least provide a working, albeit non-compliant implementation where ES5 methods are unavailable.

+A subset of the tests in the test suite are run in IE 8.
+Tests that are not passable are skipped, but these tests are mostly about ensuring built-in function behaviour.

 ## Locale Data
 `Intl.js` uses the Unicode CLDR locale data, as recommended by the specification.